erictubo/ETH-Semester-Project/README.md

 ### Annotations

 Manually created using the tool https://www.robots.ox.ac.uk/~vgg/software/via/, by uploading the relevant images and drawing each railway track as a sequence of points.
 The annotations can be exported as a CSV file, which are read by the `Annotation` class.
+Finally, specify `path_to_annotations` in `data.py`.

 ## Python Setup